Skip to content

 Volume II — Parts III–IV

-Operations, Governance, and Organizational Trust
+Operations, Governance, Oversight, and Stewardship

 Volume II moves beyond construction into the realities of operating, governing, overseeing, and stewarding trustworthy intelligent systems.